moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 non-profit World Bicycle Relief.
 I mentored 5 teaching assistants in the above described courses.
 I have also mentored 3 post graduate and 11 undergraduate researchers on various projects.
 One of the post graduates, Scott Kresie, wrote a conference paper and presented at ICSC 2017.
-Lastly, I mentored two students teams.
+Lastly, I mentored two [extracurricular?] students teams.
 The Solar Boat Team took 2nd place at both the 2017 and 2018 competitions, has secured external funding close to $10k, and has grown to a 20+ member, popular team.
 The Quadriplegic Friendly Tricycle Team raised over